Shangri-La Dialogue in Singapore cancelled amid uncertain COVID-19 situation

 "The IISS has worked hard with the Government of Singapore, and in particular acted in close consultation with Singapore’s Ministry of Defence, to ensure a successful Dialogue this year, despite the challenges of the pandemic," said IISS.

+IISS had said on Monday that the Shangri-La Dialogue “remains on track”, despite the cancellation of the World Economic Forum's Special Annual Meeting in Singapore about three months before it was scheduled to take place in August.

-Even during COVID-19, IISS said it believes in the role of "face-to-face diplomacy" to solve global problems.
+Even during COVID-19, IISS on Thursday said it believes in the role of "face-to-face diplomacy" to solve global problems.

 "We continue to hold successful face-to-face events, including the IISS Manama Dialogue in Bahrain, which was convened in 2020, and will take place again on Nov 19 to Nov 21, 2021."